We began seeing this cautionary tale turn up in inboxes in November 2002.

 take off like an airplane..
 She told the patrolman that was exactly what had occurred.

 We all know you have little or no control over a car when it begins to hydroplane.
 You are at the mercy of the Good Lord.
-The highway patrol estimated her car was actually traveling through the air at 10 to
+The highway patrol estimated her car was actually traveling through the air at 10 to 15 miles per hour faster than the speed set on the cruise control.

 The patrolman said this warning should be listed, on the drivers seat sun-visor – NEVER USE THE CRUISE CONTROL WHEN THE PAVEMENT IS WET OR ICY along with the airbag warning.